williamgilpin/dysts/benchmarks/BENCHMARKS.md

 Summaries of the different benchmark experiments.
 To re-run experiments reported in our manuscript, open the corresponding Jupyter Notebook file for a step-by-step guide

+These benchmarks were run with the package versions included in `requirements.txt`

 # Forecasting

 See `figure_forecasting_benchmarks_figures.ipynb` for an overview